SixLabors/docs/articles/fonts/variablefonts.md

 # Variable Fonts

-Variable fonts expose one or more design axes, such as weight, width, slant, or optical size, from a single font file.
-Fonts models those axes with `FontVariation`.
+Variable fonts let one font file behave more like a design space than a single static face.
+Once that idea clicks, `FontVariation` becomes a practical way to ask for weight, width, slant, or optical-size variants without switching families.

 ### Create a variable-font instance